ormajollila/in.authd/readme.md

 I needed authd for IRC but couldn't get the one supplied with centos 7 to work correctly so I wrote my own.

+Works well enough to get you to IRC.
+Lots of features probably missing...

 # Installation

 1. Install xinetd